abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/lsf.md

 **4.** Select **Create** to finalize the creation of the compute environment.

-!!! tip "Congratulations!"
-    You are now ready to launch pipelines.

-Jump to the documentation section for [Launching Pipelines](../../launch/launch/).
+Jump to the documentation section for [Launching Pipelines](../../launch/launchpad/).